 What Is Androgenetic Alopecia?

 This is a progressive type of hair loss affecting the crown, the front hair line as well as temporal areas of the scalp.
-With androgenetic alopecia, hair follicles, over time, begin to produce fine, thin, light coloured hair called villus hairs which happen because of a process called miniaturization during which healthy hair is choked by dihydrotestosterone (DHT) which shortens the cycle of hair growth.
-Over time, follicles which have been affected by DHT may close and hence, stop the growth of hair where the scalp becomes noticeable.
+With androgenetic alopecia, hair follicles, over time, begin to produce fine, thin, light coloured hair called villus hairs which happen; because of a process called miniaturization during ,which dihydrotestosterone (DHT) chokes the healthy hair, shortens the cycle of hair growth.
+Over time, follicles which DHT have affected may close ; and hence, stop the growth of hair where the scalp becomes noticeable.
 The laser hair therapy has been, for quite a long time, a proposed solution to this problem.

 What Is Laser Hair Therapy?

-Laser hair therapy is a procedure that uses therapeutic low-level lasers to treat hair loss.
-It aims to excite the body tissue with photons which are absorbed by hair growth stimulating cells after which the hair cells, having been re-energized, return to their normal state and continue their role of stimulating hair growth.
+Laser hair growth therapy is a procedure that uses therapeutic low-level lasers to treat hair loss.
+It aims to excite the body tissue with photons ,which hair growth absorbs stimulating cells after which the hair cells, having been re-energized, return to their normal state and continue their role of stimulating hair growth.
 This procedure is sometimes called cold laser, soft laser, red light therapy, biostimulation or photobiomodulation.

 How Effective Is This Therapy?

 Most people, especially doctors and conventional hair restoration surgeons, have expressed scepticism concerning how effective this therapy is.
-For some critics, it is not as effective as the hair therapists claim and according to them, it is only a few times and by some stroke of chance that some people who have used the therapy actually get good results.
-Others say that lasers have been used to remove hair and not to encourage growth.
-However, therapists who use the laser therapy insist that it is actually very effective even though the effect of this therapy varies from person to person depending on personal situations like the severity of the hair loss and other treatments the patient may be undergoing.
+For some critics, it is not as effective as the hair therapists claim; and according to them, it is only a few times ; and by some stroke of chance that some people who have used the therapy actually get good results.
+Others say that using lasers to remove hair and not to encourage growth.
+However, therapists who use the laser therapy insist that it is actually very effective ; even though the effect of this therapy varies from person to person depending on personal situations; like the severity of the hair loss and other treatments the patient may be undergoing.